Guardians vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has 104 hits with 27 doubles, two triples, 11 home runs and 40 walks.
+- Semien has put up 104 hits with 27 doubles, two triples, 11 home runs and 41 walks.
 He has driven in 56 runs with nine stolen bases.

 Semien Recent Games